eProsima/Fast-DDS-docs/README.md

 * [notes](docs/notes): Release notes.

 All new documentation must fall into one of these directories, with the exception of those contributions which are not related to any of the given descriptions.
-Keep in mind that this is an Sphinx based project, and as such, the all the documentation is written in `reStructuredText`.
+Keep in mind that this is an Sphinx based project, and as such, all the documentation is written in `reStructuredText`.

 All unrecognized words must be added to the [spelling_wordlist.txt](docs/spelling_wordlist.txt) dictionary in alphabetical order, with exception of the ones coming from the API reference documentation, which must be added to [docs/fastdds/api_reference/spelling_wordlist.txt](docs/fastdds/api_reference/spelling_wordlist.txt).